cloudify-cosmo/cloudify-stage/doc/widgets/readme.md

 A widget consists of several files.
 2 are mandatory.

-* widget.js - Holds the widget's definition - mandatory.
+* widget.js - Holds the widget's definition - **mandatory**.
-* widget.png - A preview image of the widget - mandatory.
+* widget.png - A preview image of the widget - **mandatory**.
 * widget.html - A widget template file.
-This is used only if you want to write a widget without using react (using vaniala js with html template).
+This is used only if you want to write a widget without using react (using vanilla js with html template).
 The template file is optional.
 * widget.css - A css file that the widget uses.
 This file is optional.

 A widget should be placed in the widgets library, in a library carrying the id of the widget.